There Is More Than One Way to Skin a Buck

 This new process utilizes a tool you may already have in your garage or shop: an air compressor.

 The purpose behind skinning a deer this way is simple.
 It makes removing the hide easy and it wont damage the meat.
 The air simply goes under the pelt and forces its way through the animal, separating the skin from muscle and sinew.
 There will be few places that your knife will even touch the deer, so no meat goes to waste.

 Check out this step-by-step visual guide on how to skin a deer using an air compressor, courtesy of Quincy Compressor.
-Click here to view the full-size printable infographic.
+Click here to view the full-size printable PDF infographic.

 original source: Quincy Compressor